 < Back to Women's Forum home page

 The Otterbein University Women's Forum Bread and Roses Award was established in 1992 to honor women or men who have made significant contributions in support of women.
 This award honors an individual's accomplishments and efforts in the area of women's issues.
+This year in 2017, we will celebrate the 25th Anniversary for this largest Women's Forum event on campus.

 The title of the award was inspired by a strike banner in 1912 with the slogan "We want bread and roses too!"
 The strike took place in Lawrence, Massachusetts, where a state law reduced the work week for children from 56 to 54 hours.
 Company owners retaliated by reducing all workers' hours to 54, which increased their workloads without an increase in wages.
 More than 20,000 men, women and children stayed out of work for 10 weeks in order to win concessions from the woolen mill owners.
 In 2005, Women's Forum collaborated with Women's Studies and included students as award recipients.